sunsakis/Yescrow/README.md

-# Yescrow - your decentralized escrow agent
+# Yescrow - a decentralized escrow agent.

-Yescrow is an open-source escrow to transact with strangers online.
+Transact with strangers online without worries.

 Designate an Ethereum address, deposit to the smart contract using our <a href="https://yescrow.io">UI</a> and